adamhaile/S/README.md

 >> "f is now 4"
 ```
 As small as it is, this snippet demonstrates several characteristics of S:
-- S has two central primitives, `S.data(<value>)`, which creates what is called a *data signal*, and `S(<paramless function>)`, which creates a *formula*.
+- S has two core primitives: `S.data(<value>)`, the constructor for a data signal, and `S(<paramless function>)`, the constructor for a formula.
-- *Data signals* are getter-setter functions: we fetch their value by calling them directly &ndash; `d()`; we set them by passing them a new value &ndash; `d(2)`.
+- Data signals are getter-setter functions: we fetch their value by calling them directly `d()`; we set them by passing them a new value `d(2)`.
-- When we create a formula, S calls the function and watches to see what signals it references.
+- When we create a formula, S invokes the function and watches to see what signals it references.
 - When any of those signals change, S re-evaluates the formula, as when `d()` changes above.
 - Formulas can return values, in which case they may be referenced just like data signals &ndash; see `g()`'s call to `f()`.
 - Formulas may also be created for their side effects, like `g()` which logs to console.
 - By default, formulas are *eager*: when a signal changes, S immediately re-evaluates all formulas that reference it.

-### TodoMVC
+## TodoMVC with S.js and friends, plus ES6

-For a slightly longer example of using S, the below fragment is a minimalist but fully functional version of &ndash; what else &ndash; a TodoMVC application.
-It handles creating, modifying, deleting, filtering and clearing todos:
+For a longer example, the below code is a minimalist but fully functional version of &ndash; what else &ndash; TodoMVC.
+It handles creating, modifying, deleting, filtering and clearing todos.
+S.js provides just the core reactive primitives, so to create an entire HTML application, we need help from a few other companion libraries.
+This example uses the suite Surplus.js, aka "S plus" some friends.
+Most notably, it uses the htmlliterals preprocessor for embedded DOM construction and the S.array utility for a data signal carrying an array.
+This example also uses ES6's fat-arrow functions to demonstrate how well they works with S.js.

 ```javascript
 var // define our ToDo class ...